-The USBP-PD physical layer implemented in the TPS65983B is compliant to the [USB-PD Specifications](#).
+The USBP-PD physical layer implemented in the TPS65983 is compliant to the [USB-PD Specifications](#).
 The encoding scheme used for the baseband PD signal is a version of Manchester coding called Biphase Mark Coding (BMC).
-In this code, a transition occurs at the start of every bit time and a second transition occurs in the middle of the bit cell when a 1 is transmitted.
+In this code, there is a transition at the start of every bit time and there is a second transition in the middle of the bit cell when a 1 is transmitted.
 This coding scheme is nearly DC balanced with limited disparity (limited to 1/2 bit over an arbitrary packet, so a very low DC level).
-[Figure 14](#) shows the Biphase Mark Coding.
+[Figure 14](#) illustrates Biphase Mark Coding.